segergabriel/FastRobots/Lab4.md

-## LAB 4: Motors and open Loop Control
+## LAB 4: Motors and Open Loop Control

 ### Lab Objective

 The goal of this lab was to transition the control of our car from manual to open loop.
-This involved first connecting the two motor drivers to the Artemis board and then programming the car to perform a sequence of movems.
+This involved connecting the two motor drivers to the Artemis board and then programming the car to perform a sequence of moves.

 ### Prelab